Developer Debug Tools

 TYPE ⇢ Filter

 Add your own link to the Resources tab and the Resources admin bar dropdown.
+As of version 3.0, you can now add resources directly from the page.
+This hook will remain available so that you can add conditions to them.

 Example Usage